-- Topography: A large percentage of land area within the municipal area cannot be considered for urban in respect of water catchment areas, tourism value, climate, etc. - Urban Sprawl / Spatial separations and disparities between towns and townships have caused of a core urban complex that is essential for a healthy spatial pattern. - High Potential Agricultural Land the most central area and eastern parts of the municipality can be the area. - The dependence of the local economy on Agriculture, and the current location of high potential economic well being of the area. - Environmental Sensitive areas The mountainous area and hydrological pattern to the central rivers, as indicated on the mapping documentation, can however encourage a greenbelt effect. - expenditure far in excess of the revenue currently available within the local government system. - · The constant increase of informal settlement areas and skewed settlement patterns, are functionally inefficient and costly.
-It further bears the threat of neutralizing development alternatives by the have established.
+- Topography: A large percentage of land area within the municipal area cannot be considered for urban development due to the mountainous nature of the terrain, although this situation has other advantages in respect of water catchment areas, tourism value, climate, etc. - Urban Sprawl / Spatial separations and disparities between towns and townships have caused inefficient provision of basic services, and transport costs are enormous.
+It further hinders the creation of a core urban complex that is essential for a healthy spatial pattern. - High Potential Agricultural Land the most central area and eastern parts of the municipality can be regarded as high potential agricultural land (irrigation), which will influence the spatial development of the area. - The dependence of the local economy on Agriculture, and the current location of high potential agricultural land in relation to existing development and service networks, ensures that this factor will thus also influence future development initiatives.
+It is imperative that this resource be protected for the economic well being of the area. - Environmental Sensitive areas The mountainous area and hydrological pattern to the central and eastern parts of the municipal area can be considered as development constraints and can also influence the design of a future spatial pattern, in that their position is fixed.
+The areas along major rivers, as indicated on the mapping documentation, can however encourage a greenbelt effect. - Huge backlogs in service infrastructure and networks in the underdeveloped areas require municipal expenditure far in excess of the revenue currently available within the local government system. - The constant increase of informal settlement areas and skewed settlement patterns, are functionally inefficient and costly.
+It further bears the threat of neutralizing development alternatives by the reduction of land availability, and the problems associated with relocation of communities once they have established.